arkency/posts/posts/2017-02-17-ruby-code-i-no-longer-write.md

 * Rejection
 * Approval

-etc. Similarly witch other things we enjoy in our life such as icecream, pizza and sunbathing :)
+etc. Similarly with other things we enjoy in our life such as ice cream, pizza and sunbathing :)
 We learn to enjoy them, we try too much of it and learn the consequences.
 Hopefully some time later we find a good balance.
-We know how much of it we can use without hurting ourself.
+We know, how much of it, we can use without hurting ourselves.

-I think we can have similar experience in programming for example when you find out about metaprogramming, immutability, unit testing, DDD.
+I think we can have a similar experience in programming for example when you find out about metaprogramming, immutability, unit testing, DDD.
 Basically anything.
 We often need to hit an invisible wall and realize that we overdosed.
 It's not easy at all to realize it and learn from it.

-After 8 years of using Ruby and Rails there are certain constructs that I try not to use anymore because I believe they make maintaining large applications harder.
+After 8 years of using Ruby and Rails, there are certain constructs that I try not to use anymore because I believe they make maintaining large applications harder.

 <!-- more -->